RainThunder/fefates-tools/README.md

 	* Type `python arc.py file.arc` to extract a file named "file.arc".
 	* Type `python arc.py folder` to pack a folder named "folder" to an .arc file with the same name.
 * **gamedata_module.py**:
-  * Usage: `python gamedata_module.py [--option id name | --character id name sp] ...`
+  * Usage: `python gamedata_module.py [--option id name | --character id name sp] ... [--support [i]]`
   * Arguments:
 	* `option`: "chapter", "character", "class", "item" are available options.
 	* `id`: ID of the new data.
 Must be an integer.
 	* `name`: Name of the new data, which is used for label.
-	* `support`: (`--character` only) Number of support character.
+	* `sp`: (`--character` only) Number of support character.
 For simplicity, support ID for the new character will be the same as that character's `id`.
+	* `--support`, `i`: Generate support module for character at index `i`.
+If `--support` is used with `--character`, this tool will generate support module for the new characters (`i` will be ignored).
   * Note: New character will have his / her own attack and defense stance table by default.
   * Example:
     * `python gamedata_module.py --item 405 ABC --item 406 DEF`: Add two items, which takes 405 and 406 as IDs and IID_ABC and IID_DEF as labels, respectively.
-	* `python gamedata_module.py --character 400 ABC 47`: Add a new character who has support with 47 other characters.
+	* `python gamedata_module.py --character 400 ABC 47 --support`: Add a new character who has support with 47 other characters, and generate a support module for that character.
+	* `python gamedata_module.py --support 4`: Generate a support module for a character at index 4 in GameData.bin (in the original file, that character is Felicia).
 * **trim.py**: Drag and drop the padded files to this script, or if you prefer the command line: `python trim.py files [files ...]`.
 * **castle_join.py**: Drag and drop castle_join.bin / castle_join.txt to this script.
   * Legacy tool (Python 2 only) can be found [here](https://gist.github.com/RainThunder/e547462df8bfdcc3cc5af0786a74f6ee).